paulirwin/jaktnat/README.md

 Jaktnät aims to implement as much of the Jakt programming language as possible, on the .NET runtime.
 Unlike Jakt, which transpiles to C++, it is a compiler that produces .NET assemblies executable via the `dotnet` CLI.
-However, it cheats a bit by transforming its Abstract Syntax Tree (AST) into a C# AST via Roslyn, and then uses Roslyn to compile the .NET assembly.
+However, it cheats a bit by transpiling its Abstract Syntax Tree (AST) into a C# AST via Roslyn, and then uses Roslyn to compile the .NET assembly.
-So I guess you could say that it *does* transpile to C#, just via an AST in memory without writing a source file to disk.

-(Aside: it would be trivial to make Jaktnät transpile to C# given this, and that is something I aim to implement soon as an option.)
+You can view or output the transpiled C# instead of compiling it into an assembly via the `jaktnat transpile` command.

 The first version of the backend used Mono.Cecil to emit IL into the assembly, but this is unnecessarily complex if accepting C# language constraints is viable.
 I was able to move much faster using Roslyn instead, so I've relegated the Mono.Cecil backend to an obsolete experiment with only minimal language support currently.